MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Structure.md

 > This function can throw errors.
 >
 > Throws [*@minecraft/common.EngineError*](../../minecraft/common/EngineError.md), [*@minecraft/common.InvalidArgumentError*](../../minecraft/common/InvalidArgumentError.md), [*InvalidStructureError*](InvalidStructureError.md)
+::: moniker-end

+::: moniker range="=minecraft-bedrock-experimental"
 ### **saveToWorld**
 `
 saveToWorld(): void
 `

 Saves a modified Structure to the world file.

+> [!CAUTION]
+> This function is still in pre-release.
+Its signature may change or it may be removed in future releases.

 > [!IMPORTANT]
 > This function can't be called in read-only mode.